Yegorich555/web-ui-pack/README.md

    }
    ```

-5. Type `<wup` to see suggestions (if it doesn't work reload VSCode).
+5. Type `<wup w-` to see suggestions (if it doesn't work reload VSCode).
 More details below

 ## TODO